robak86/hardwired/packages/react/README.md

 ## Limitations

-React context supports basic reactivity and change detection for the state stored within the context, but it incurs performance penalties in the case of frequent updates.
+React context supports basic reactivity/change detection for the state stored within the context, but it incurs performance penalties in the case of frequent updates.
 Additionally, the container implementation used by Hardwired internally relies on mutable state, which is not compatible with shallow comparisons that React uses for change detection.
 Due to these limitations, `hardwired-react` does not provide observability features for objects created by the container.
 However, observability can be easily enabled by using [MobX](https://mobx.js.org/) or other libraries that offer similar functionality.

 ## Installation